Have you got a question about the Green Heart? Browse our FAQs to find the answer, or get in contact with the team.

 How will cycle and pedestrian pathways in the Green Heart be designed for safe efficient travel across campus?

 To promote safe efficient travel across campus, especially through the Green Heart, cyclists will be signposted around the parkland rather than through it, but they will not be strictly prohibited from using any of the pathways in the new development.
 The whole of the Green Heart will include new directional signage for different users and information areas.
 Following advice from our contractors and landscapers, including those that specialise in pathway construction, it was decided that there will be no formal segregation between bicycles and pedestrians on pathways in the Green Heart.
 This decision was taken on the advice of our construction teams who confirmed that segregated pathways, on average, encourage cyclists to travel faster and increase the risk of injury if accidents do occur therefore, these would present a greater risk to pedestrians than shared pathways.
 Furthermore, complete segregation would not be feasible as there will need to be crossing points throughout the Green Heart.
+Bicycle parking will be installed underneath the Green Heart bridge.

 What will happen to the numerous memorial benches in University Square?